- IID Quarter 4 – October 2020 Corrections/Replacements and Deletions (PDF - 237 KB)

 Understanding the Change Log

-The Quarterly IID Change Log is divided into two parts showing two types of changes: quarterly corrected records and quarterly deleted records.
+The Quarterly IID Change Log shows three types of changes: quarterly corrected records, quarterly deleted records and MDE replacements.
 Note that new records are displayed on the primary IID webpage, not in the Quarterly IID Change Log.
 New records include the first appearance of an excipient in the IID, higher potencies for excipients, new routes of administration and dosage forms.
+MDE records that are higher than the previous quarter are also displayed on the primary IID webpage.
 New records are identified in the IID with a “Y” in Updated Record column.

 The list of corrected records displays the current “changed” record above the previous record as it appeared in the last quarterly IID publication.
 The type of change made is evident in this display format which gives a before and after view of each changed record.
 Corrected records are those for which the ingredient name, unit of measure or potency were corrected in the current quarterly IID publication.
 Note that potency corrections that resulted in a decreased potency value are displayed in the Change Log because these are corrections of erroneous data.
 Increases in potency are displayed on the IID primary webpage and are designated as new entries.